 Native Community Health Network

-What is the NCHN?
+What is NCHN?

 The Native Community Health Network (NCHN) is a community health worker program that is geared to work with Indigenous communities in the Southwest.
 NCHN started in 2019 and specializes in sexual and reproductive health education, advocacy, outreach, and linkage to essential resources.
 Their team of Community Health Workers are certified to perform Rapid HIV testing and are trained as Harm Reduction specialists in the state New Mexico.
 Their office is based out of Albuquerque, NM (occupied Tiwa territory) and they offer programing in and around the four corner states.